kevin-shanghai/23Design_Patterns_CPP_Codeblocks/README.md

 ##23 Design patterns implemented by cpp with codeblocks

-###The dierectory "Factory" consist two main project as "FactoryMethod" and "AbstracFactory",
+###The dierectory "Factory" consist of 23 projects which are the implementation of the ###23 kinds design patterns!",

-###The following two pictures are the UML relationship of these two project.
+###The following two pictures are the UML relationship of these these project.

 FactoryMethod pattern
 -